SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.5.md

 New methods have been added to the SLSRMLibrary to allow easy retrieval of service profile data.

-In the *ServiceProfileDefinitionCrudHelperComponent* class of the *Skyline.DataMiner.Library.<br>Solutions.SRM.Extensions.ServiceProfileDefinitionCrudHelperComponentExtensions* namespace, the following extension methods have been added:
+In the *ServiceProfileDefinitionCrudHelperComponent* class of the *Skyline.DataMiner.Library.Solutions.SRM.Extensions.ServiceProfileDefinitionCrudHelperComponentExtensions* namespace, the following extension methods have been added:

 - *GetServiceProfileDefinitionByName*: Retrieves the first service profile definition matching a specific name.
 If no match is found, an exception of type *ServiceProfileDefinitionNotFoundException* will be thrown.
 - *GetServiceProfileDefinitionByGuid*: Retrieves the first service profile definition matching a specific GUID.
 If no match is found, an exception of type *ServiceProfileDefinitionNotFoundException* will be thrown.

-In the *ServiceProfileInstanceCrudHelperComponent* class of the *Skyline.DataMiner.Library.<br>Solutions.SRM.Extensions.ServiceProfileInstanceCrudHelperComponentExtensions* namespace, the following extension methods have been added:
+In the *ServiceProfileInstanceCrudHelperComponent* class of the *Skyline.DataMiner.Library.Solutions.SRM.Extensions.ServiceProfileInstanceCrudHelperComponentExtensions* namespace, the following extension methods have been added:

 - *GetServiceProfileInstanceByName*: Retrieves the first service profile instance matching a specific name.
 If no match is found, an exception of type *ServiceProfileInstanceNotFoundException* will be thrown.
 - *GetServiceProfileInstanceByGuid*: Retrieves the first service profile instance matching a specific GUID.
 If no match is found, an exception of type *ServiceProfileInstanceNotFoundException* will be thrown.